 Is Re-Aging Credit Legal?

 Yes.
-Re-aging credit is a legal practice but according to the rules of Federal Financial Institutions Examination Council (FFIEC), in order for an open end loan (credit card or any loan that does not have a end date) to qualify for re-aging it must have the following guidelines:
+Re-aging credit is a legal practice but according to the rules of Federal Financial Institutions Examination Council (FFIEC), in order for an open-end loan (credit card or any loan that does not have an end date) to qualify for re-aging it must have the following guidelines:

 1) The account must be at least nine months old.

 2) The consumer needs to provide a reason why he thinks he will not be late again on the loan.